Praying the Rosary

 The Apostles’ Creed

 I believe in God, the Father almighty, Creator of heaven and earth; and in Jesus Christ, His only Son, our Lord; who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died and was buried.
-He descended into hell; the third day, He arose again from the dead; He ascended into heaven, and sits a the right hand of God the Father Almighty; from thence He shall come to judge the living and the dead.
+He descended into hell; the third day, He arose again from the dead; He ascended into heaven and sits at the right hand of God the Father Almighty; from thence He shall come to judge the living and the dead.
 I believe in the Holy Spirit, the Holy Catholic Church, the communion of saints, the forgiveness of sin, the resurrection of the body, and life everlasting.
 Amen.

 On the first large bead pray the Our Father for the Pope.